wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 As the proxy processes data in the memory buffers, space is freed up for new incoming points.
 However, when the rate of ingest is so high that the buffer fills up more quickly than it is drained, more and more data points are queued up.

-Troubleshooting & Further Investigation:
+**Troubleshooting & Further Investigation**

-Look for "bufferSize" in the Queuing Reasons chart.
-Consider lowering the rate of ingest or distributing the load among several Proxies.
-It is not typically necessary to adjust the pushMemoryBufferLimit Proxy property.
-However, if you choose to do so, understand that raising this value results in higher memory usage while lowering this value results in more frequent spooling to disk.
+1. Find the **Queuing Reasons** chart in the **Wavefront Service and Proxy Data** dashboard and look for `bufferSize`.
+2. If you see problems, consider lowering the ingestion rate or distributing the load among several proxies.
+3. In some situations, it might make sense to adjust the `pushMemoryBufferLimit` proxy property.
+  * Raising this value results in higher memory usage.
+  * Lowering this value results in more frequent spooling to disk.

 #### Proxy Queue Issues: Network